SaeedulHaque/Interview-Preparation/OOP/README.md

 Instance Variables: Unique to each object (e.g., a car’s color).

 Class Variables: Shared across all instances of a class (e.g., number of wheels).

+- Instance variables are the actual ingredients amounts and choices for your particular cake.

+- Your cake might have 2 cups of sugar, while another cake has 1 cup.

+- Your cake’s frosting might be chocolate, another’s vanilla.

 ```python
 class Car: